Deadline looming? Ideas for Quick ContentLinda Daley

 “Write when you’re inspired,” I always suggest.
 But sometimes deadlines loom, we need content, and inspiration is nowhere to be found.
-Here is a checklist you can use to come up with quick content when you’re out of bright ideas:
+Here is a checklist you can use to come up with ideas for quick content when you’re out of them:

 Fix a problem